mrmikegit/aroma-pi/README.md

 - Restart the service: `sudo systemctl restart aroma-pi.service`
 - Disable auto-start: `sudo systemctl disable aroma-pi.service`
 - Check if service is enabled: `sudo systemctl is-enabled aroma-pi.service`

+## Push Notifications

+The app can send web push notifications (including iOS 16.4+ web push when the site is added to the home screen).
+Notifications are triggered automatically when the oil tank reaches 0% and can be tested via the “Send Test Notification” button in the Control Panel.

+1. **HTTPS is required** (you already have this via Cloudflare Zero Trust tunnel).
+Browsers (especially iOS) only allow service workers and push notifications on secure origins.
+2. **Install to Home Screen on iOS**: After opening the site in Safari, tap share → “Add to Home Screen”.
+Push notifications only work for installed web apps on iOS.
+3. **Enable notifications in the UI**: Use the “Enable Notifications” button to grant permission and subscribe the current browser.
+4. **VAPID keys**: On first run the server automatically generates a `vapid.json` file.
+You can replace it with your own keys if desired.
+5. **Subscriptions**: Stored in `subscriptions.json`.
+If a device unregisters, stale subscriptions are removed automatically the next time a notification is sent.

+Push endpoints exposed by the server:

+- `GET /api/vapid-public-key` – returns the public VAPID key.
+- `POST /api/subscribe` – stores a new push subscription (called by the browser).
+- `POST /api/test_notification` – sends a test notification to all active subscribers.

+If you change domains or certificates, users must re-enable notifications so the browser can create a new subscription.

 ## File Structure